marcelarosalesj/learning-starlingx/roadmap/multios-maintenance.md

 * pxe-network-installer

 To-do:
-* Identify what services can be started, stopped and restarted after systemd changes ([these ones](https://github.com/marcelarosalesj/learning-starlingx/blob/master/systemd.md)) using Service Manager.

-## New tasks
-* document openSUSE enabling
+* Document pmon interaction dependencies with SM.

 ### document openSUSE enabling
 Previously some experiments were performed trying to enable Maintenance service on an openSUSE VM.

 To-do:
+* Open bugs for enabling issues of each metal service.
+Start with pmon.

+## New tasks
+* TBD

+### TBD

+## Completed tasks
-* Document the experiments, findings and blocks.
+* Document systemd convertion knowhow [here](https://github.com/marcelarosalesj/learning-starlingx/blob/master/systemd.md) and experimentation with pmon.